wellshl/Final-Project-4.2/README.md

 Optional:

-5. epsilon_h - hydrophobic interaction energy, in kcal/mol
+5. epsilon_h - hydrophobic potential, in kcal/mol
 6. sigma - Van der Waals radius of amino acids, in angstroms

 If optional inputs are not specified, we will use a default epsilon_h value of 1 kcal/mol and a default sigma value of 5 angstroms, adapted from Veitshans, Klimov, & Thirumalai (1996).